isomerpages/isomerpages-govtech/media/technews/_posts/2016-12-20-machine-learning-will-transform-cybersecurity.md

 Which is why we been driving machine learning for over 10 years and will continue to refine this technology further to combat future threats.

----

-This commentary was contributed by Mr Dhanya Thakkar, Managing Director & Vice President, Asia Pacific, Trend Micro.
-The views expressed are solely the contributor's own, and do not reflect any official position of GovTech.